-The winner of the competition was announced Saturday, Oct.
-27 during halftime of the football game between SVSU and GVSU at SVSU's Harvey Randall Wickes Memorial Stadium.
+The fundraising total will be announced at halftime of the SVSU vs. GVSU football game hosted Saturday, Oct.
+27, at Harvey Randall Wickes Memorial Stadium.